KnBrckr/picasa-album-uploader/readme.txt

 1. Picasa Album Uploader Options in Media Settings Admin Screen.

 == Changelog ==

+= 0.8 =

+* Change name of the pbz file to be based on the site name (helpful when multiple sites are managed)

 = 0.7.3 =
 * fix: PHP split() deprecated, change to explode()